Covid inquiry to examine impact on young people, mental health and inequality

 Chairwoman Baroness Heather Hallett also recommended that the terms of reference be reframed “to put inequalities at its forefront so that investigation into the unequal impacts of the pandemic runs through the whole inquiry”.

-She said in a written update to the Prime Minister on Thursday: “The unequal impact of the pandemic was a theme that came through strongly in responses to the consultation.
+She said in a written update to Prime Minister Boris Johnson on Thursday: “The unequal impact of the pandemic was a theme that came through strongly in responses to the consultation.

 “I am therefore recommending that the terms of reference be reframed to put possible inequalities at its forefront so that investigation into any unequal impacts of the pandemic runs through the whole inquiry.